-Vessel discharges: Sewage, even in small quantities, from just a few vessels can cause pollution that can impact beaches and shellfish beds.
-We are proposing the establishment of a Puget Sound no-discharge zone to address this problem.
-Many boaters already avoid discharging sewage by using the region's pumpout stations.
+Vessel discharges: Sewage, even in small quantities from just a few vessels, can cause pollution that can impact beaches and shellfish beds.
+The recently established Puget Sound no-discharge zone is helping to address this problem.
+Many boaters already avoided discharging sewage by using the region's pumpout stations.

 Farm-waste management: A challenge for addressing agricultural sources of bacteria pollution is that studies are limited to locations where landowners voluntarily grant access or where discharges can be documented from public access.
 Local conservation districts provide tools and technical-assistance programs and encourage the use of best practices to manage farm waste.
 Specific regulatory programs in Washington include the Washington State Department of Agriculture's Dairy Nutrient Management program and our Concentrated Animal Feeding Operation general permit.
 We work closely with farmers on the Agriculture and Water Quality Advisory Committee to address ways to prevent or control bacterial pollution from livestock.

 State agencies measure bacteria levels in Puget Sound to ensure that water is safe to swim and play in and shellfish are clean and safe to eat.
 The state Department of Health provides a Shellfish Safety Map with current information.

 Our BEACH Program provides swimming beach information, including a map of closed beaches and those with advisories due to bacterial contamination, as well as a section on how to help your beach.